 Trevor Baird is a highly regarded second generation farmer and fruit grower, whose peaches, cherries, and apples are used by many of Portland’s finest restaurants and breweries.

-We currently have no tasting room and are not open to the public.
+Baird & Dewar Farmhouse Cider currently has no tasting room is open to the public by appointment only.
 This is a micro-business and a labor of love.
-It is our mission to grow and produce interesting, honest, subtle, traditional, and unique vintage ciders, with respect for the craft, the planet, and the people we work with, and to have fun doing it.
+It is our mission to produce interesting, honest, subtle, traditional, and unique vintage ciders, with respect for the craft, the planet, and the people we work with, and to have fun doing it.
 We are not in the t-shirt business, but we ARE grateful for your support.
-Please visit us at our events and farmers markets or join our Cider Club.
+Please visit us at our events and farmers markets.